UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Charges and fees

-For beginner investors, the great thing about Freetrade is that you can invest in fractional shares – which means you don’t have to purchase one whole stock.
-This is particularly beneficial if you are investing in U.S. stocks, where share prices commonly run into the hundreds of pounds.
+For beginner investors, the great thing about Freetrade is that you can invest in fractional shares for U.S. companies – which means you don’t have to purchase one whole stock as U.S. share prices commonly run into the hundreds of pounds.

-For example, you could choose to buy £30 worth of Apple shares, meaning you would own about a fifth of a share at today’s value.
-You would pay no trading fees, although you’ll pay a small currency conversion fee.
-I was charged a total of 11p when I tested this trade (0.39% foreign exchange fee for a Plus account).
+For example, you could choose to buy £30 worth of Apple shares, meaning you would own about a sixth of a share at today’s value.
+You would pay no trading fees, although you’ll pay a currency conversion fee of 0.99% on the Freetrade Basic account (this drops to 0.39% for the Plus account).
+On a £30 trade, it would mean currency conversion charges of £0.30 for the basic account, so costs are very low.

 Freetrade offers three account levels:

-Basic account: This level carries no cost and allows you to invest in 1,500 stocks and ETFs through a general investment account.
-It still offers a decent range to choose from, including FTSE 100 and FTSE 250 companies and Vanguard and iShares ETFs.
+Basic account: This level carries no cost and allows you to invest in 4,800 stocks and ETFs through a general investment account.
+It still offers a decent range to choose from, including FTSE 100 and FTSE 250 companies as well as Vanguard and iShares ETFs.

 Standard account: If you want more investment choice, and the option to save through an ISA, Freetrade’s ‘standard’ plan costs £5.99 a month, totalling £71.88 a year, although this is discounted to £59.88 if you pay annually.

-Plus account: Freetrade’s third option, the Plus account, costs £11.99 a month (totalling £143.88 a year if paying monthly or reduced to £119.88 if paying annually).
+Plus account: Freetrade’s third option, the Plus account, costs £9.99 a month (totalling £119.88 a year).
 It is for those who want to save through a SIPP (self-invested personal pension).
-You’ll also earn 3% interest on up to £4,000 of uninvested cash and access to better customer service.
+You’ll also earn 5% interest on up to £3,000 of uninvested cash and access to better customer service.

-Overall, the basic account should do fine for many investors starting out – although the ISA option should be considered if you are looking to save higher amounts long-term and are not already paying into an investment ISA elsewhere.
+Overall, the basic account should do fine for many investors starting out — although the ISA option should be considered if you are looking to save higher amounts long-term so you don’t have to worry about potential capital gains tax or income tax further down the line.

 Scenario pricing: When calculating annual share dealing costs, trading frequency and account balance are the two most important factors to consider.
 Assuming a £30,000 portfolio in a traditional, taxable share dealing account, here are four scenarios of how much Freetrade would cost based on trade frequency: